chbrown/scripts/README.md

 Without arguments, defaults to the current directory, as if calling `triage .`

-# vimeo-crawler

-Crawl vimeo for the most popular movies under a given channel, saving to `~/Movies/vimeo`:

-    vimeo-crawler --channels staffpicks

-The destination directory is created with `os.makedirs` if it doesn't exist.
-See `--help` for more options.

-Requires `requests`, `youtube-dl`, and `redis`:

-    easy_install requests
-    brew install youtube-dl
-    brew install redis
-    launch redis

 # vsplitimg

 Open all files in the current folder as images, split them into half, left and right, (like opening a normal book), and save as the original filenames suffixed with `-left` or `-right`, JPEGs with quality 95.